quickwit-oss/quickwit/docs/quickwit-cli.md

 *Description*

-Searches the index stored at `index-uri` and returns the documents matching the query `query`.
+Searches the index stored at `index-uri` and returns the documents matching the query specified with `query`.
 The offset of the first hit returned and the number of hits returned can be set with the `start-offset` and `max-hits` options.

 TODO: complete this description when API is stabilized (target fields, start/end datetime, datetime format)